mchung/heroku-buildpack-wordpress/README.markdown

 This is a Heroku buildpack for [Wordpress](http://wordpress.org).

-The [Wordpress](http://github.com/mchung/wordpress-on-heroku) project template is a highly tuned web stack built on the following components:
+It uses this [Wordpress](http://github.com/mchung/wordpress-on-heroku) project template to bootstrap a highly tuned Wordpress site built on the following stack:

-* `nginx-1.3.11` - Nginx for serving content.
-Built specifically for Heroku. ([See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_nginx))
+* `nginx-1.3.11` - Nginx for serving web content.
+Built specifically for Heroku.
+[See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_nginx).
-* `php-5.4.11` - PHP-FPM for intelligent process management.
-APC for op-code caching. ([See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_php))
+* `php-5.4.11` - PHP-FPM for process management and APC for caching opcodes.
+[See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_php).
 * `wordpress-3.5.1` - Downloaded directly [from wordpress.org](http://wordpress.org/download/release-archive/).
 * `MySQL` - ClearDB for the MySQL backend.
-* `SMTP over Sendgrid` - Sendgrid for the email backend.
+* `Sendgrid` - Sendgrid for the email backend.
 * `Memcached` - MemCachier for the memcached backend.

 ## Getting started in 60 seconds